 What Is Mobile UX Design?

-According to a recent TechCrunch article, mobile eCommerce accounted for nearly one-third of all online sales during the 2018 Thanksgiving holiday.
+According to a TechCrunch article, mobile eCommerce accounted for nearly one-third of all online sales during the 2018 Thanksgiving holiday.
 Digital Trends reported in 2017 that 5 billion people worldwide now own a mobile device.
 Google also announced that mobile-first indexing is now used for more than half of the web pages in its search results.

 Mobile user experience (UX) design creates pleasant experiences while using mobile devices and wearables, as well as the applications or services that run on such devices…The design of mobile UX is heavily focused on efficiency and discoverability.